CARiSMA-Tool/carisma-tool/documentation/usage.md

 ## The OCL Library

 ### Creating an OCL Library File
+The OCL-Library model provides the possibility to save OCL-Constraints.
+Therefore the Library can be used to load necessary constraints during an analysis.
 First you need to create a model file.
 Therefore open the Creation Wizard by right clicking on your Workspace, select "New" then "Other" or use Hotkey CTRL + N.
 Following screen should appear.